rachelmonque/-Reconocimiento-facial-/README.md

          str_out_history = ('Option n was executed and the result was to show the image marking the person with the most beard, sideburns and mustache') history_list.append(str_out_history)

-   La siguiente funcion muestra a las mujeres que llevan gafas
+   La siguiente función muestra a las mujeres que llevan gafas

     def o(analysis):
      '''Arguments: